 License Tensions Could Cost IONQ More Than The SKYT Acquisition

 IonQ’s acquisition of SkyWater Technology was framed as a strategic move to secure advanced manufacturing capabilities critical to the future of quantum computing.
 At face value, the logic is straightforward: quantum systems are running into scaling constraints, and deeper control over fabrication could offer a competitive edge.
-But the implications of the deal extend well beyond quantum—and that is where the tension begins.
+But the implications of the deal extend well beyond quantum.
+That is where the tension begins.

 The current computing wall

 Quantum computing’s central challenge is no longer theoretical feasibility.
 It is scaling.
-As quantum systems grow, performance is increasingly constrained by physical distance, power delivery, and the efficiency of on-chip interconnects in conventional 2D architectures, rather than by qubit design itself.
-The pattern mirrors a familiar phase in classical computing: progress slows not because the core idea fails, but because the hardware architecture cannot scale efficiently.
+As quantum systems grow, performance is increasingly constrained by conventional 2D electrical architectures around the qubits, rather than by qubit design itself.

 Why packaging is not the answer